-- B. Clients generally elect to have Ethos's advisory fees deducted from their custodial account directly.
+B. Clients generally elect to have Ethos's advisory fees deducted from their custodial account directly.
 Both Ethos's IMA and the custodial/clearing agreement authorize the custodian to debit the account for Ethos's investment advisory fee and to directly remit that management fee to Ethos in compliance with regulatory procedures.
-In the limited event that Ethos bills the client directly, payment is due promptly upon receipt of Ethos's invoice. - C. As discussed below, unless the client directs otherwise or an individual client's circumstances require, Ethos shall generally recommend Schwab to serve as the broker-dealer/custodian for client investment management assets.
-Broker-dealers such as Schwab charge transaction fees for effecting certain securities transactions).
+In the limited event that Ethos bills the client directly, payment is due promptly upon receipt of Ethos's invoice.

+C. As discussed below, unless the client directs otherwise or an individual client's circumstances require, Ethos shall generally recommend that Schwab or US Bank serve as the broker-dealer/custodian for client investment management assets.
+Broker-dealers such as Schwab or US Bank charge transaction fees for effecting certain securities transactions).